microsoft/fast/specs/search/search.md

 *Slot Names*
 - default - the label content
-- before-content - often times a glyph, icon, or button precedes input
+- end - often times a glyph, icon, or button that follows the input
-- after-content - often times a glyph, icon, or button follows the input
+- clear-button - a button the clears the input
-- clear-content - often times a glyph, icon, or button follows that clears the input field
+- start - often times a glyph, icon, or button that precedes thr input

 *CSS Parts*
 - label